A traffic signal indicating "walk" to pedestrians

 What’s wrong with walking at a brisk pace?
 Nothing if you are running late or have a long list of things to do and only a little time to accomplish them.

 But I wasn’t late nor did I have a long list of things to do.
-But I was still on autopilot, at a pace more typical of “The Busy People’s Walk”.
-The brisk pace seems to be the norm these days, even when there’s no reason for it.
+But I was still on autopilot, at a pace more typical of a person with a million things on the go.

 I laughed to myself and thought, “Slow down!
 Enjoy the moment!”
 At the same time, it evoked childhood memories from when my Dad used to tell me (in French) “T’es pas au feu”, meaning “You’re not on fire”, whenever I was unnecessarily rushing through something.